Graphic Organizers for Learning Difficulties

 and also for students without them because:

 • students create documents which help them memorize the subject, learn words, memorize words in context, and learn to write.
-Hence this fact encourages and exercises creativity.
+Hence this encourages and exercises creativity.

 Would you like more information on graphic organizers or helping students with(out) learning difficulties with the tools of NLP?
 Let’s start a conversation.